 NextEra Energy is the world’s largest producer of wind and solar energy and is among the top companies globally for innovation.
 Making up 5.67% of the ETF’s total weight, NextEra has had a profound impact on reducing America’s dependence on foreign oil.

 An expense ratio of 0.55% puts ALPS a little lower on the fee scale than similar clean energy ETFs in the sector.
-An overview is shown in the chart below from StockRover*.

 Should You Invest in Energy?

 Energy consumption is only projected to increase as we introduce more technology to an even greater number of people worldwide.
 In this day and age, a country’s infrastructure is so closely tied to the energy sector that it could almost be one and the same.